Soviet9773Red/shelly-elpris-dk-no/README.md

 - **[Denmark:](https://www.elprisenligenu.dk/)** `elprisenligenu.dk`
 - **[Norway:](https://www.hvakosterstrommen.no/)** `hvakosterstrommen.no`

-At the time of writing, both APIs provide **hourly (24-interval) price data**.
+At the time of writing, both APIs provide hourly (24-interval) price data.
 The script parses and operates on this format directly, without any internal aggregation.

-The current implementation will continue to work **as long as the APIs keep delivering 24-hour data**.
+The current implementation will continue to work as long as the APIs keep delivering 24-hour data.
-If either API switches to **15-minute intervals** in the future, the script will stop working until a new version is released that is adapted to the updated API format.
+If either API switches to *15-minute intervals* in the future, the script will stop working until a new version is released that is adapted to the updated API format.

 No transition date for such a change is currently known.